 - Maximum borrowable amount: The maximum amount that a margin account can borrow

 - Auto-Borrow: Refers to the automatic borrowing of assets when placing an order.
 Once the user configures their leverage, the platform automatically borrows the assets required to complete the trade with placing an order.
 Users can toggle this function in accordance with their trading needs.

-- Auto-Renew: If the borrower does not repay when the loan is about to expire, the system will automatically trigger the Auto-Renew function to borrow the corresponding assets (the borrowed tokens + interest) to repay the loan, which means to borrow the same amount of a new loan to repay the old loan.
-The originally holding assets in the borrower's Margin account will not be affected.
+- Auto-Renew: When the loan is about to expire, there are no or insufficient funds in the Borrower's Margin account to repay, the system will automatically trigger the Auto-Renew function to borrow the corresponding assets (the remaining debt's principal + interest) to repay the loan, which means to borrow the same amount of a new loan to repay the old loan.
 The auto-renew function will be failed in the following situations:

 2) The token has been delisted from the C2C Funding market;

 3) The liquidity of the token is insufficient in the C2C Funding Market;

 4) The debts in the borrower's Margin account access the token's Margin Risk Limit;